 - Request a copy of the report: Until you have a copy of the doctor’s report in your hands, you should refuse to discuss it with the adjuster.
 Do not settle for portions of it or even an adjuster’s version of it.

 - An unfair examination: A brief or superficial exam that did not even involve a thorough discussion of your medical history or symptoms is not a proper examination.
 Point any of these applicable factors out to an adjuster.
 The person you brought with you can offer support in this matter.

 - Point out inaccuracies: If there are inaccuracies or information that is incorrect, point them out to the adjuster.
 It would also be helpful if you had your own medical records that could back up any of your statements.

-- If the IME report is particularly negative: In this case, you might want your own doctor, preferably a specialist you have been receiving treatment from, to write a response to the IME.
+- If the IME report is particularly negative: In this case, you might want your own doctor, to write a response to the IME.
 Provide a copy of the report to your doctor and ask if he or she would be willing to counter it.
 Since this service is likely to cost you extra, ask in advance how much you will be charged for it.
 Depending on what your doctor is willing to write, it may or not be worth the cost.

 Workplace injuries can be serious, leaving employees out of work for some time and requiring costly medical care.
-This is why injured workers are entitled to workers’ compensation benefits.
-At Alvandi Law Group, P.C., our Orange County workers’ compensation attorneys are solely dedicated to representing injured workers to ensure they get the compensation they need.
+At Alvandi Law Group, P.C., our workers’ compensation attorneys are solely dedicated to representing injured workers to ensure they get the compensation they need.

-For the help you deserve, contact our office today at (800) 980-6905 to schedule a free case evaluation with an experienced member of our legal team.
+For the help you deserve, contact our office today at (800) 980-6905 to schedule a complimentary consultation.